 Expect to take charge of your healthcare decisions

-Many people are motivated to research available information from trusted resources and then discuss findings with their healthcare team.
+Many people are motivated to research available information from trusted resources.
+Then, they might discuss their findings with their healthcare team.

 One area to research could be available clinical trials.
-These might give you access to new treatments that could improve your prognosis.
+These might give you access to new treatments that could improve your outlook.

 Expect to make lifestyle changes

-Many people support their treatment by stopping behaviors that are harmful to their health like smoking and adopting healthy habits such as staying physically active and incorporating healthy food choices into their diet as much as possible.
+Many people support their treatment by stopping behaviors that are harmful to their health, like smoking.
+You might also adopt healthy habits, such as staying physically active and incorporating healthy food choices into your diet as much as possible.

 Expect some relationships to change